laboon/CS1632_Spring2018/deliverables/3/billcoin.md

   * Determine that value modulo 65536
   * Print out the resulting value in base-16 (hexadecimal)

-There is no specific order that you need to print out the addresses and their associated number of billcoins.

 Transactions must be valid on a per-block basis.
 This means that there may be a point mid-way through the block that an address has a negative balance, but every address should have a nonnegative balance (>= 0) by the end of the block.

 For example, assume Joe has 5 billcoins in his account and Sam has 0, and you receive this block.